cooperwfloyd/next-boilerplate/readme.md

 ## Config

 All of the project's environment variables are located in `next.config.js`.
-This is also where redirects and i18n options can be configured.
+This is also where redirects, rewrites, headers and i18n options can be configured.

 ## Develop